Diamante (musician)

-Diamante Azzura Bovelli (born September 7, 1996), known mononymously as DIAMANTE, is an American singer and songwriter.
+Diamante Azzura Bovelli (born September 7, 1996), known mononymously as Diamante, is an American singer and songwriter.

 Career

 Diamante's first widely released work was the 2017 single "Haunted".
-Her album Coming in Hot was released under Better Noise Records on June 15, 2018.
+Her debut album Coming in Hot was released under Better Noise Records on June 15, 2018.

 In 2018, she provided guest vocals on the Bad Wolves song "Hear Me Now", from the band's debut album Disobey, which reached number one on active rock radio.
 In early to mid-2019, she toured in support of Breaking Benjamin to further promote her album.

 On January 17, 2020, she announced her departure from Better Noise Music and released the single "Obvious" through her own label, Anti-Heroine.
 An acoustic version of the song was released on February 14, 2020.
 On April 17, 2020, Diamante released the third single "Serves You Right".
 On May 29, 2020, she released the fourth single "Ghost Myself".
 Her cover of the Goo Goo Dolls' "Iris" was released on July 10, 2020, and features Breaking Benjamin frontman Benjamin Burnley.

 In April 2021, Diamante announced that her second studio album, American Dream, would be released independently on May 7.
 In 2021 and 2022, Diamante made several festival appearances and toured in support of Shinedown and The Pretty Reckless to promote the album.

-On October 28, 2022, Diamante released a cover EP titled The Diamond Covers.
+On October 28, 2022, Diamante released a cover EP titled The Diamond Covers, which consisted of her covers of Maniac, Dancing on My Own, Paparazzi, Like a Prayer and Running Up That Hill.

+On November 10, 2023, Diamante released a new song titled "1987" as the first single from her upcoming third studio album.
+On August 20, 2024, Diamante announced her signing to Sumerian Records and released the song "All For The Glory" as the second single from her upcoming third studio album.
+On August 6, 2025, Diamante released the third single, "Silver Bullet".

+Personal life

+Diamante is of Mexican and Italian descent.
+In addition to her native English, she can also speak Italian and Spanish.

+In 2021, Diamante graduated from the University of Redlands with a Bachelor of Science (BS) degree in Business Administration.